morganwesemann/MWSmoothCamera/README.md

 6. In the World Settings for your level, override the GameMode with yours
     * Set the PlayerController to your new PlayerController blueprint
     * Set the Pawn to your new Pawn blueprint
-7. In your Editor Settings -> Input add the following input mappings:
+7. In Edit -> Editor Settings -> Input add the following input mappings:

 |Name  | Input |
 | ------------- | ------------- |